ivan-korobkov/pdef/docs/language-guide.md

 *Constraints:*

+- Package =names must start with a latin letter and contain only latin letters, digits, underscores and dashes.
-- Package and module names must start with a latin letter and contain only latin letters, digits and underscores.
+- Module names must start with a latin letter and contain only latin letters, digits and underscores.
 - Package names must be unique.
 - Module names must be unique in a package.